 Skip to main content

 A model on its own answers only from what it already knows.
 Tools let an agent go beyond that — search the live web, fetch a page, run code, or call into your own systems.
-You enable tools by listing them in the tools array; the model decides when to call each one based on your prompt.
+You enable tools by listing them in the tools array, and the model decides when to call each one based on your prompt.
 This page covers wiring tools in and reading their output.
 For the full settings of any single tool, follow the link to its reference page.

-Two kinds of tools
+Three kinds of tools

 KindHow it works